ArduPilot/ardupilot_wiki/copter/source/docs/radio-failsafe.rst

 Radio Failsafe
 ==============

-Copter supports several configurable failsafe options in cases where contact between the Pilot's RC transmitter and the flight controller's receiver is lost.
+Copter supports several configurable failsafe options in cases where contact between the Pilot's RC transmitter and the autopilot's receiver is lost.
 This page explains this failsafe's setup and testing.
 Note the "Radio failsafe" was previously called "Throttle failsafe" because of the way in which some receivers use the throttle channel to signal the loss of contact.

 .. image:: ../images/RadioFailsafe_Intro.jpg
     :target: ../_images/RadioFailsafe_Intro.jpg